Get insider access

 Nikon COOLPIX P950

 The Sony RX10 IV is better overall than the Nikon COOLPIX P950.
-While the built-in lens on the Nikon has a much longer zoom range for those who need it, the Sony has a larger sensor and, therefore, better image quality, as well as being better built and offering better autofocus, faster burst shooting, and longer battery life.
+While the built-in lens on the Nikon has a much longer zoom range for those who need it, the Sony has a larger sensor and, therefore, better image quality.
+It is also better built and offers better autofocus, faster burst shooting, and a longer battery life.

 Test Results